j842-deprecated/old-install2/README.md

 dr creates druser with uid 22022 and drgroup with gid 22022 on the host when install is run. dr requires the Dockerfile to create that user and group and have a USER command to switch to it.

+## Standard Configuration Volume

-It must also expose /dr/config as a Volume.
+The container must expose /dr/config as a Volume.
 A Docker volume container is always created by dr as SERVICENAME-dr-standardconfig and mounted in /dr/config.

+## Backup/Restore
+Backup and restore of the standard configuration volume is managed by dr, the backup/restore scripts in /dr/host handle any other volume containers needed.

 ## Files Required